 That big bag you carry to work—loaded with stuff, stuff, and more stuff—might be fashionable.
 But it might not be doing your shoulders any favors.

-“We all compensate to keep our head level with the horizon, so we have our balance,” Dr. Smith explains.
+“We all compensate to keep our head level with the horizon, so we have our balance,” Dr. Smith explained.

 That can lead to wear and tear—and pain.

 Switching from a shoulder bag to a back pack is also recommended.
-“They balance the weight across your back,” Dr. Smith says.
+“They balance the weight across your back,” Dr. Smith said.

 If backpacks aren’t your style, the next best thing is to minimize the weight of your bag, shift which shoulder you carry it on, and try to put it down whenever possible.

 “Stretch.
 Exercise.
-And maintain a level of basic fitness,” he adds.
+And maintain a level of basic fitness,” he added.
 “That can go a long way.”